By Kristoffer Hilmarsson

 A bit into the song Julian state that problems seem to happen on repeat before transitioning into a new part of the song with a more up-tempo beat, and I found myself swaying and smiling when Skiboat once again lets me know that he stopped buying me flowers.

 Julian’s voice got that easy boyish sound to it and it works perfectly with this track.
-He’s lyrics got me when saying that it’s tension in the silence but you act like I’m enough.
+His lyrics got me when saying that it’s tension in the silence but you act like I’m enough.
 To me, it reveals the kind-hearted being living in the person he’s singing to, but also putting him in a pathetic, if you may, position, where he is to feel that he is not enough and knows that he’s counterpart doesn’t believe him to be either.
 That’s just sad and beautiful at the same.

 Then Skiboat and P. Kuli proceeds and leaves us with a simple jet delicate outro and I’m off listening to ‘Nice to meet you’ while longing for Julians next single.